radu1/goose/README.md

 # GOOSE
-## (a framework for encrypted Graph OutsOurcing and SPARQL Evaluation)
+## (a secure framework for Graph OutsOurcing and Sparql Evaluation)

 This repository contains the open-source code of GOOSE and scripts that allow to reproduce the experimental results from our paper.